New Hampshire Ignition Interlock Requirements

 - Fines of $750 to $2,000

-- If put on probation, offenders must complete an alcohol and drug evaluation and complete the Impaired Driver Care Management Program (IDCMP)
+- Completion of an alcohol and drug evaluation and the Impaired Driver Care Management Program (IDCMP)

-What Happens if I Fail to Complete or Refuse to Submit to a DWI Test in New Hampshire?
+What Happens if You Fail to Complete or Refuse to Submit to a DWI Test in New Hampshire?

-How Do I Regain Driving Privileges in New Hampshire?
+How Do You Regain Driving Privileges in New Hampshire?

-New Hampshire’s Department of Motor Vehicles will alert offenders if they are required to install an ignition interlock device.
-These offenders may be eligible for a restricted license if they meet all criteria, including:
+New Hampshire's Department of Motor Vehicles will alert you if you are required to install an Ignition Interlock Device.
+You may be eligible for a restricted license if you meet this criteria:

-- Offender must install an IID from a state-approved provider in any vehicle registered to them or that they regularly drive
+- Install a required IID from a state-approved provider in any vehicle registered to you or that you regularly drive

 - Show certificate of installation at appropriate DMV location

-- Add interlock restriction to their driver’s license
+- Add interlock restriction to your driver's license

 - Pay any necessary fees